Zweih/yaylog/README.md

 - `--full-timestamp`: display the full timestamp (date and time) of package installations instead of just the date
 - `--json`: output results in JSON format (overrides table output and `--full-timestamp`)
 - `--no-progress`: force no progress bar outside of non-interactive environments
+- `--required-by <package-name>`: show only packages that are required by the specified package
 - `-h` | `--help`: print help info

 ### available columns